 Panasonic has become the latest cordless-phone maker to offer a Skype-friendly Wi-Fi model.
 All the usual VoIP facilities are present and correct, but the KX-WP1050 also comes - all in a natty case - with a travel router.

 Bloging software organisation WordPress has warned that hackers posted compromised versions of its open source software after breaking into one of the servers behind its website.
+Backdoor code was planted in version 2.1.1 as a result of the attack, WordPress warned on Friday.

 Microsoft's Live OneCare placed last in a test on the effectiveness of anti-virus security packages by Austrian researchers.
+AV Comparatives put 17 security packages through their paces to see how well they recognised a battery of nearly half a million items of malware.

 The enormous marketing assault mounted by companies involved in the celebrity-backed Red campaign against AIDS has raised questions over whether it is effort best spent.